AS400JPLPC/term_gtk4/README.md

 Libadwaita dialogs follow GNOME guidelines, ensuring a consistent look and feel with other modern applications.

-The “TermADW” module does not use the adwaita library for decoration.
+The “TermGTK” module does not use the adwaita library for decoration.
 Everything is written in pure GTK.

 example:
 PS: Don't forget to change the “soleil” directory.